This story is my WHY

-On a very simple level, I also noticed the impact Covid-19 was having on the community in which I live.
-The need for connectivity and support was abundantly evident.
-People in my network were experiencing financial trouble, issues with addiction, relationship breakdowns… so I guess that's where After the Storm came from.
 There is a need for people to be supported but actually on my journey through my life-changing events I've struggled to find the support I needed so I'm going to go back through some pretty prominent events in my life with you now, from when I was a teenager to today, because I think that will help tell the story and explain the plight that I had, why I struggled and why I believe that After the Storm is so needed.
-I also just want to make it clear that this business isn't about making money, it is about helping people through their personal change and growth, and helping them connect.

 Growing up I was always aware that my parents had an interesting relationship with alcohol.
-There was always so much of it about.
 It framed our experiences and my dad’s drinking in particular was a cause of so much anxiety.
 I remember worrying about them driving to work the morning after they had been drinking and had no one to talk to about my worries.
-I had no idea how to help them, or stop them, or stop me and my sister absorbing that behaviour.
+I had no idea how to help them, or stop them.

 For me, I developed a terrible relationship with food and my early twenties was controlled by that relationship.
 I found myself in place where my eating disorder had gotten out of hand and I had to accept that I was suffering from bulimia.
 I’d learnt that being sick wasn't good but I couldn't stop my binge eating and my weight spiralled out of control.
 Both my sister and I were on the same path, getting bigger and bigger.
 I was incredibly lucky that my husband, who is my rock, was able to help me and support me but it did not get completely better for me until after my children were born.